-Disclosure: This Where to Stay in Vienna Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra.
-If you’d like to learn more about how this works, you can read more under our Disclaimer page.
+Disclosure: Our Where to Stay in Vienna Guide contains affiliate links.
+That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc. You don’t pay anything extra.
+In order to learn more about how this works, you can read more under our Disclaimer page.

-Where to Stay in Vienna: An Introduction from Carly
+Where to Stay in Vienna: An Introduction from Our Vienna Expert, Carly

 Moving to Vienna in 2012, I was convinced the city was one of the most boring in Europe – all I could see were architectural wonders and white palaces, but no spirit.
 Certainly no idea of what the locals actually did in this beautiful, quiet and calm city.